How to Generate a Sensor Calibration Certificate

 Guide to creating a calibration certificate in iMonnit.

-- You will need to verify that you have permission to create a certification before launching into the process.
-Do this by navigating up to the account menu and selecting "User List."
+- Verify that you have permission to create a certification before launching into the process.

 - Once in your account page, choose the User Permissions tab.